Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements: Appendix

+where $j$ denotes the electron spin, $I$ the nuclear spin, and $F$ stands for the spin of the combined system.
+From this, we can see that the equation used to determine the nuclear $g$-factor is modified as

+Similarly, we can write down the SM and new physics contributions to the specific difference of hyperfine splitting intervals.
+Considering both at the same time, we can connect the variation of both observables with the following system of equations

+where $g_N \in \{g_n,g_p\}$ denotes either the neutron or proton coupling of the pseudoscalar (the treatment is analogous for vector bosons).
+We find that the matrix in the above equation is invertible within the mass range in which we derive our bounds, meaning we can disentangle the two measurements.
+Our bounds are then also obtained by solving the above system of equations (see also~\cite{Jaeckel_2010}), i.e.,

-{\it Connection to the non-relativistic result.\ }-- Although our treatment of the dynamics of the bound electrons is fully relativistic, it is useful to see if our calculations reduce to the known non-relativistic results found in the literature \cite{Carenza_2021, Moody:1984ba}.
+We find that deriving the bounds this way reproduces the ``naive`` bounds obtained from Eq.~\eqref{eq:constr}, implying that we can indeed resolve the two measurements via the solution of the coupled equations.
+Thus, we conclude that the bounds derived from Eq.\ \eqref{eq:constr} apply, even when taking the possible variation of the nuclear $g$-factor into account.
+The treatment for other types of measurements, such as NMR, is less straightforward, and it is not as easily established that we can disentangle them from the HFS measurements.
+Since this is the case for bismuth, our constraints are only a projection assuming the above treatment gives the same bounds, i.e., a Zeeman measurement yields the same result as the NMR measurement. {\it Connection to the non-relativistic result.\ }-- Although our treatment of the dynamics of the bound electrons is fully relativistic, it is useful to see if our calculations reduce to the known non-relativistic results found in the literature \cite{Carenza_2021, Moody:1984ba}.
 To this end, we investigate the non-relativistic case as follows: for brevity's sake, consider simplified wave functions of the type

-where $\varphi_1$ denotes the large, and $\varphi_2$ the small component of the \emph{full} Dirac spinor shown in Eq.~\eqref{eq:wf}.
+where $\varphi_1$ denotes the large, and $\varphi_2$ the small component of the \emph{full} Dirac spinor.
 In the non-relativistic limit, i.e., $E \approx m_e$ and $Z\alpha \ll 1$, one of the coupled Dirac-Coulomb equations simplifies to

 This enables us to rewrite the full HFS matrix element using partial integration

 where we used that the integrand vanishes on the boundary at infinity, and defined the following modified potential term